jbdorey/BeeBDC/README.md

 The consistent implementation of biodiversity data continues to be a challenge for researchers.
-We present the **BeeBDC** package which provides novel and udpated functions for flagging, cleaning, and visualising occurrence datasets.
+We present the **BeeBDC** package which provides novel and updated functions for flagging, cleaning, and visualising occurrence datasets.
 Our functions are mostly general in regards to taxon; however, we also provide some functions and data that are specific for use with bee occurrence data.
 We build upon functions